Elderly couple buried under mud and debris as northern Italy floods

 As the rain persisted, schools were closed and the civil protection agency said it would maintain maximum alert levels in Liguria until Wednesday afternoon at the earliest.

-“Some towns have had more the 20 centimeters (8 inches) of rain in 12 hours on terribly fragile terrain,” the head of Italy’s civil protection agency, Franco Gabrielli, said.
+“Some towns have had more the 20 centimetres (8 inches) of rain in 12 hours on terribly fragile terrain,” the head of Italy’s civil protection agency, Franco Gabrielli, said.

 Buildings were evacuated in Liguria’s main city, Genoa, and several towns in the region were knee deep in water after torrential rain caused three rivers to burst their banks, rekindling a festering row over environmental neglect.